Florin12er/nvim/README.md

 - **undotree:** Visualizes the undo history and allows easy navigation between different undo branches.
 - **vim-be-good:** A game to improve Neovim skills.
 - **nvim-lsp-ts-autotag:** Uses treesitter to autoclose and autorename HTML tags.
-- **codeium:** An AI-powered autocompletion plugin, considered essential for an enhanced coding experience.
+- **codeium:** An AI-powered autocompletion plugin, considered essential for an enhanced coding experience.check the [README] https://github.com/Exafunction/codeium.vim for more details.
 - **nvim-ufo:** A plugin for managing folds in Neovim. press zr to unfold and zm to fold.

 ## Installation